-Vv471 - Introduction to Numerical Methods (4 credits) (Has not been offered in the past 2 years)
+Vv471 - Introduction to Numerical Methods (4 credits)

 Prerequisites: Vg101; and Vv256 or Vv286

 Background and Goals: This is a survey of the basic numerical methods which are used to solve scientific problems.
 The emphasis is evenly divided between the analysis of the methods and their practical applications.
 Some convergence theorems and error bounds are proved.
 The course also provides an introduction to MATLAB, an interactive program for numerical linear algebra, as well as practice in computer programming.
 One goal of the course is to show how calculus and linear algebra are used in numerical analysis.